-26These results also support the use of shared hometowns as a measure of social ties between seniors and junior bureaucrats, indicating that it captures a meaningful connection.
+&lt;sup>30These results also support the use of shared hometowns as a measure of social ties between seniors and junior bureaucrats, indicating that it captures a meaningful connection.

-27Seniors are those that work with juniors in the first month of their first job.
+&lt;sup>31Seniors are those that work with juniors in the first month of their first job.
 Since seniors can move departments during the junior bureaucrats' first job spell, which lasts on average a year, this proportion is less than one.